craigpalermo/bitcoin-price-alerter/README.md

 The program will check the price of Bitcoin every 10 minutes.

 ## TODO
+- Allow settings to be provided via both environment variables and in a Python module
+- Add command to test API connections to Coinbase and Twilio
 - Don't continue alerting if price remains out of bounds over multiple polls